emilyjspencer/Instagram/README.md

 I need to do the following:

-Add signup and login links to the homepage
+Add login link to the homepage
 Implement picture upload functionality
 Fix the issues with sign up: user currently not being taken to different page and sign up link takes users to the users page
 Implement hashtags and filters functionality